 The Company provides and receives administrative and other services to and from Con Edison and its subsidiaries pursuant to cost allocation procedures developed in accordance with rules approved by the NYSPSC and/or other regulatory authorities, as applicable.
 The services received include substantial administrative support operations, such as corporate secretarial and associated managerial duties, accounting, treasury, investor relations, information resources, legal, human resources, fuel supply and energy management services.
-The costs of administrative and other services provided by the Company, and received from Con Edison and its other subsidiaries for the years ended December 31, 2016, 2015 and 2014 were as follows:
+The costs of administrative and other services provided by the Company, and received from Con Edison and its other subsidiaries for the years ended December 31, 2017, 2016 and 2015 were as follows:

-(Millions of Dollars) 2016 2015 2014
+(Millions of Dollars) 2017 2016 2015

-Cost of services provided \$17 \$17 \$18
+Cost of services provided \$17 \$17 \$17

-Cost of services received \$47 \$43 \$41
+Cost of services received \$52 \$47 \$43

-At December 31, 2016 and 2015, O&R's payable to Con Edison and its other subsidiaries associated with these services was \$4 million and \$5 million, respectively.
+At December 31, 2017 and 2016, O&R's payable to Con Edison and its other subsidiaries associated with these services was \$6 million and \$4 million, respectively.

-In addition, CECONY and O&R have joint gas supply arrangements, in connection with which O&R purchased from CECONY \$47 million and \$54 million of natural gas for the years ended December 31, 2016 and 2015, respectively.
+In addition, CECONY and O&R have joint gas supply arrangements, in connection with which O&R purchased from CECONY \$66 million and \$47 million of natural gas for the years ended December 31, 2017 and 2016, respectively.
 These amounts are net of the effect of related hedging transactions.
-At December 31, 2016 and 2015, O&R's net payable to CECONY associated with these gas purchases was \$11 million and \$6 million, respectively.
-At December 31, 2015, O&R's payable to subsidiaries of Con Edison Clean Energy Businesses, Inc. associated with electricity purchases and retail services was \$1 million.
-There was no payable at December 31, 2016.
+At December 31, 2017 and 2016, O&R's net payable to CECONY associated with these gas purchases was \$10 million and \$11 million, respectively.

-At December 31, 2016, the Company's payable to Con Edison for income taxes was \$2 million.
-At December 31, 2015, the Company's receivable from Con Edison for income taxes was \$9 million.
+At December 31, 2017 and 2016, the Company's net payable to Con Edison for income taxes was \$20 million and \$2 million, respectively.

-FERC has authorized CECONY through 2017 to periodically lend funds to O&R, for periods of not more than 12 months, in amounts not to exceed \$250 million outstanding at any time, at prevailing market rates.
-At December 31, 2016 and 2015, there were no loans outstanding for O&R.
+FERC has authorized CECONY through 2019 to periodically lend funds to O&R, for periods of not more than 12 months, in amounts not to exceed \$250 million outstanding at any time, at prevailing market rates.
+At December 31, 2017 and 2016, there were no loans outstanding for O&R.